Planning Resources for Communities

 Local Planning Handbook

 The Handbook supports communities in developing their comprehensive plans and guides the exchange of information with the Council.
 It describes the expected plan content, and Council review.
-The Local Planning Handbook is currently being reviewed and updated.
+Click here to explore the new Local Planning Handbook.

 Comprehensive Plan materials

 The following materials provide guidance to local communities on amending their local comprehensive plans and submitting them to the Council for review.
-In addition, the Council recently adopted Thrive MSP 2040 and will be adopting 2040 system and policy plans in late 2014 and early 2015.
-Between now and the time that local comprehensive plans are due at the end of December 31, 2018.
+In addition, the Council recently adopted Thrive MSP 2040 and 2040 system and policy plans.

 Plat Monitoring Program